couchbase/sync_gateway/README.md

 * "disabled": Normally missing; if set to `true`, disables access for that account.
 * "email": The user's email address.
 Optional, but Persona login (q.v.) needs it.

 You can create a new user either with a PUT to its URL, or by POST to `/$DB/user/`.
+(On the admin port, remember.)

 There is a special account named `GUEST` that applies to unauthenticated requests.
 Any request to the public API that does not have an `Authorization` header is treated as the `GUEST` user.
 The default `admin_channels` property of the guest user is `["*"]`, which gives access to all channels.
 In other words, it's the equivalent of CouchDB's "admin party".
 If you want any channels to be read-protected, you'll need to change this first.